mryeminthu/react-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I want to express my gratitude to Microverse for providing the materials.
+> - We would like to express our sincere thanks to Microverse for providing us with the resources and knowledge necessary to carry out this project.
+> - Acknowledgment: Special thanks to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the author of the [original design](<https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)>)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>